dcapote92/cpd_toolbox_frontend/README.md

-﻿# CPD ToolBox
+﻿# CPD ToolBox Frontend
-## A web app with some tools to ease work and an intend of centralised platform
+## A web app (frontend) with some tools to ease work and an intend of centralised platform
 ### Login
 ![App demo](example_views/login.png)
 ### Home